jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 - **Receive notifications:**
   This is the ability to
   receive notifications
-  that the ASM can send
+  that the ARM can send
   related to your group.
 - **Request reattacks:**
   When a vulnerability is solved,